-Table 8.4 provides information on other expenditure (excluding public forests) by the Forestry Commission and Scottish Forestry.
-It includes expenditure by National Offices in England and Scotland as well as expenditure on GB level functions.
-Figures for Wales on a comparable basis are not currently available.
-Expenditure on land that is owned or managed by Forestry England/ Forestry and Land Scotland is covered in Table 8.3.
+Table 8.4 provides information on other expenditure (excluding public forests) by the Forestry Commission, Welsh Government/ Natural Resources Wales and Scottish Forestry.
+Wales figures for previous years on a comparable basis are not available.

+Expenditure on land that is owned or managed by Forestry England/ Natural Resources Wales/ Forestry and Land Scotland is covered in Table 8.3.

-In addition to expenditure on public forests, the Forestry Commission/ Scottish Forestry spent a total of $\pounds$ 89.8 million on other activities in 2019-20 (Table 8.4).
+In addition to expenditure on public forests, the Forestry Commission, Welsh Government/ Natural Resources Wales and Scottish Forestry spent a total of £72.9 million on other activities in 2020-21 (Table 8.4).

-Together, the Forestry Commission and Scottish Forestry used £65.4 million for grants and partnership funding and £12.8 million for policy, regulation & administration in 2019-20.
-A further £11.6 million of funding was provided to Forest Research by Defra, the Forestry Commission and the Devolved Administrations.
+Together, the Forestry Commission, Welsh Government/ Natural Resources Wales and Scottish Forestry used £43.2 million for grants and partnership funding and £16.3 million for policy, regulation & administration in 2020-21.
+A further £13.4 million of funding was provided to Forest Research by Defra, the Forestry Commission and the Devolved Administrations.